marcriehm/kubernetes-research/Objects.md

 Pods may appear and disappear (e.g. due to failure or resource constraints) and should be treated as ephemeral entities.
 Pods are generally not created directly by the user, but rather they are created as sub-Objects from a Controller.
-Creating a Pod directly results in a single point of failure (although Kubernetes will attempt to repair the broken Pod); Pods are typically only used directly for situations which require persistent storage, like a mysql server.
+Creating a Pod directly results in a single point of failure (although Kubernetes will attempt to repair the broken Pod).
 A higher-level Controller should be used whenever possible: a Deployment, StatefulSet, DaemonSet, Job, or CronJob; see Controllers, below.

 ### Controllers